Nurse Practitioner Concentration

 Students may select from two areas of specialization:

 Students who successfully complete the MSN Nurse Practitioner concentration qualify to sit for the American Nurses Credentialing Center (ANCC) or American Association of Nurse Practitioners (AANP) for Family or Adult/Gerontological certification examination.
 These graduates are also eligible to apply for specialty certification by the State of Michigan.

-The master's program at Michigan State University College of Nursing MSN programs are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The master's program at Michigan State University College of Nursing are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.